 I filled out my U.S. Census form (in a panic) back in March.
-It had nominal hiccups, I had difficulty categorizing my roommate, Amber (like, we’re not married but we’re not-not married), but I prioritized as a part of my civic duty, knowing the deadline was fast approaching.
-Except I’m extremely wrong: if you thought you needed to take the U.S. Census in the spring, you actually have until October.
+I had difficulty categorizing my roommate, Amber (like, we’re not married but we’re not-not married), but I prioritized it as a part of my civic duty, knowing the deadline was fast approaching.
+But if, like me, you thought you needed to take the U.S. Census in the spring, you actually have until the end of October.

 Why the mix-up?
 Well, because April 1 is Census Day, and although the official important dates page points out that it’s not the deadline, that’s what actually pulls up when you Google “U.S. Census deadline.”
 That’s a pretty sketch move for an algorithm and for the page that doesn’t even spell out when the deadline is, nonetheless you understand the confusion.